Ichimoku cloud analysis: EUR/USD, NZD/USD, USD/CAD

 EUR/USD, “Euro vs US Dollar”

-The currency pair is pushing off the Tenkan-Sen line of the indicator, going inside the Cloud, which suggests a flat.
-A test of the upper border of the Cloud is expected at 1.0375, followed by growth to 1.0695.
+EURUSD has secured under the signal lines of the indicator.
+The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
+A test of the upper border of the Cloud at 1.0345 is expected, followed by growth to 1.0745.
 An additional signal confirming the growth will be a bounce off the lower border of the bullish channel.
-The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 1.0115, which will indicate further falling to 1.0035.
+The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 1.0155, which will mean further falling to 1.0065.

 NZD/USD, “New Zealand Dollar vs US Dollar”

-The currency pair has secured above the resistance level, going above the Ichimoku Cloud, which suggests an uptrend.
-A test of the Kijun-Sen line is expected at 0.6195, followed by growty to 0.6535.
+NZDUSD is correcting inside a bullish channel.
+The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
+A test of the upper border of the Cloud at 0.6175 is expected, followed by growth to 0.6525.
 An additional signal confirming the growth will be a bounce off the lower border of the bullish channel.
-The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 0.6005, which will entail further falling to 0.5910.
+The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 0.6010, which will mean further falling to 0.5915.

 USD/CAD, “US Dollar vs Canadian Dollar”

-The currency pair has left the bullish channel, going under the Ichimoku Cloud, which suggests a downtrend.
-A test of the lower border of the Cloud is expected at 1.3345, followed by falling to 1.3065.
-An additional signal confirming the decline will be a bounce off the upper border of the descending channel.
-The scenario can be cancelled by a breakaway of the upper border of the Cloud and securing above 1.3455, which will entail further growth to 1.3545.
+The currency pair has pushed off the resistance level.
+The instrument is going above the Ichimoku Cloud, which suggests an uptrend.
+A test of the upper border of the Cloud at 1.3365 is expected, followed by growth to 1.3660.
+An additional signal confirming the growth will be a bounce off the upper border of the descending channel.
+The scenario can be cancelled by a breakaway of the lower border of the Cloud and securing under 1.3305, which will mean further falling to 1.3210.

 Before you enter foreign exchange and stock markets, you have to remember that trading currencies and other investment products is trading in nature and always involves a considerable risk.
 As a result of various financial fluctuations, you may not only significantly increase your capital, but also lose it completely.
 Therefore, our clients have to assure RoboForex that they understand all the possible consequences of such risks, they know all the specifics, rules and regulations governing the use of investment products, including corporate events, resulting in the change of underlying assets.
 Client understands that there are special risks and features that affect prices, exchange rates and investment products.